the-design-group/.github/profile/README.md

-# .github
+# The Design Group

-The Design Group is
+Emerging from the University of Warwick, The Design Group gives home to the multi-faceted aspects of design, embracing ideas, activities and people.